mksolemn/angular-universal-seo-with-firestore/README.md

   2. Navigate to [Service accounts](https://console.firebase.google.com/project/_/settings/serviceaccounts/adminsdk)
   3. Click "Generate new private key"

  You will prompted to download you private key.
-Copy and paste key file content to service-key-demo.json
+Create /utility/service-key-demo.json file Copy and paste key file content.

 ### Update database URL to your database URL